 Overview and History

 About half the land surrounding these headwater streams is forested, with much of the basin within the Pisgah National Forest or Pisgah Game Lands.
-The watershed is characterized by its beautiful mountains and river.
-In fact the tallest mountain east of the Mississippi River rises from this basin-Mount Mitchell stretches 6,684 feet skyward.
+The entire French Broad watershed is characterized by the beautiful, winding river and the views of the mountains.
+In fact Mount Mitchell stretches 6,684 feet skyward, making it the tallest mountain east of the Mississippi River.

 The French Broad River Basin drains land in both North Carolina and Tennessee.
-Besides the French Broad River, the basin includes two other major watersheds in North Carolina: the Pigeon and Nolichucky rivers-tributaries that join the French Broad in Tennessee.
-The Mills, Davidson, and Swannanoa rivers are major tributaries of the French Broad River in North Carolina.
+Besides the French Broad River, the basin includes two other major rivers -the Pigeon and Nolichucky-both of which are tributaries that join the French Broad in Tennessee.
+The Mills, Davidson, and Swannanoa Rivers are major tributaries of the French Broad River in North Carolina.

 Recreation & Aquatic Life